rwmingis/InterruptButton/README.md

   * Synchronous events are invoked by calling the 'processSyncEvents()' member function in the main loop and *are subject to the main loop timing.*

 ### Example Usage
 This is an output of the serial port from the example file.
-Here just the Serial.Println(), but you can replace that with your own code to do what you need.  (also note, I got 'sync' and 'async' backwards in screenshot below)
+Here just the Serial.Println(), but you can replace that with your own code to do what you need.
 ![This is an image](https://github.com/rwmingis/InterruptButton/blob/1c432dbd9c543d47633403bc7bc0d5200b2fdede/images/example.png)

 ## Roadmap Forward ##